How To Integrate Payment Gateways Into Your Website

 1) They’re secure

-As we mentioned earlier, payment gateways encrypt sensitive information to ensure that all parties involved in the transaction are protected.
+The role of a payment gateway is to process all data related to a payment by encrypting sensitive information, ensuring that everyone involved is protected.
 This is important not only for your customers’ safety, but also for your own peace of mind as a business owner.

 2) They’re easy to use